prantlf/fast-plural-rules/docs/API.md

 getPluralRuleForCardinalsByIndex(index: number): Function
 ```

 Returns an plural form rule function for the specified plural rule `index`.
-The function can be called later with a cardinal (item count) to return the right index plural form index for the cardinal.
+The function can be called later with a cardinal (item count) to return the right plural form index for the cardinal.

 * `index` - one of [supported plural rule indexes](./languages.md#supported-languages)